ably77/gloo-mesh-argocd-blog/README.md

 EOF
 ```

-For those who are curious, the profile being deployed by argocd at the `path: istio/overlay/1-11-4/gm-istio-profiles/workshop/cluster1/` is the one used for our gloo-mesh workshops based on the `default` Istio profile
+For those who are curious, the profile being deployed by argocd at the `path: istio/overlay/1-11-4/gm-istio-profiles/workshop/cluster1/` is the one used in our [gloo-mesh workshop](https://workshops.solo.io/gloo-workshops/gloo-mesh#lab-3-deploy-istio) which is based on the `default` Istio profile
 ```
 apiVersion: install.istio.io/v1alpha1
 kind: IstioOperator